This section explains how you can view insights about the APIs deployed in your organization.

 Target Connectivity: Any kind of back-end error falls into this category including connection time-outs/other back-end errors (for example, 4xx and 5xx status codes).

-Throttling: Any kind of rate-limiting error falls into this category including application throttling/subscription throttling.
+Throttling: Any request that fails due to rate-limiting falls into this category including application throttling/subscription throttling.

 Other: All other errors fall into this category including mediation errors/resource not found errors.

 |By Status Code||The Status Code field is displayed when you click Status Code in the upper right corner of the page.
 In this field, you can select all or any available HTTP status code category (4xx, 5xx, etc.).
 These status codes represent the response status of the API Gateway.|

 The following widgets are available for monitoring errors when you have selected Category in the upper-right corner of the page.

 - This graph shows the error by category over time for the selected period.
 Apply the required filters as explained above to select the APIs and the error categories to which this content applies.
 When you select multiple APIs, the error count is grouped by category.